BabyGetSwekt/GobbyClient-Fabric/README.md

 - **Brush** — Allows u to place blocks client-side in both boss and rooms (`/gobby brush`, `/gobby blockselector`)
 - **Secret Triggerbot** — Autoclicks on secrets
+- **Auto leap** - Automatically leaps to someone who opened a wither door
+- **Spirit Leap Overlay** - New GUI for leaping
+- **Etherwarp** - Auto etherwarps to certain brush blocks, also highlights etherwarp block
 - **Auto Close Chest** — Automatically closes chest screens in dungeons
 - **Starred Mob ESP** - Highlights starred mobs & minibosses
+- **You Are A King GG** - Draws victory royale banner from fortnite on a dungeon end LOL

 ### Floor 7